OpenSpace/OpenSpace-Docs/support/kitchensink.md

 :::{rubric} A heading that will not show up in the table of contents
 :::

+We can also write text in {sub}`subscript`, or {sup}`superscript` or other hings

+Defining abbreviations, which have an explanation that is visible via hovering over the text: {abbr}`LIFO (last-in, first-out)`

+Displaying a program that is available on the computer: {command}`rm`

+Showing a combination of keystrokes that should be pressed by a person to achieve something: {kbd}`C-x` {kbd}`C-f`

+Showing a sequence of menu items that someone has to go through in order to achieve something: {menuselection}`Start --> Programs`

 % This is a comment that won't be printed into the main document

+We can also provide images directly into the text: {octicon}`heart-fill;1em;sd-text-danger`.
+The list of all icons can be found [here](https://primer.style/design/foundations/icons).

 ## Tables
 :::{table} Table with caption